Master of Science in Physician Assistant Studies (CUAA)

 The goals of this program are to:

-• Develop entry-level PA graduates who demonstrate competency in all aspects of primary care.
+3) Our graduates will demonstrate competency in all aspects of entry level clinical practice in primary care

-1. Demonstrate the requisite knowledge necessary in primary medicine to evaluate and manage medical concerns of an acute, emergent, chronic, and preventive nature in patients of any age.
+1. Demonstrate the requisite knowledge necessary in primary medicine to evaluate and provide non-pharmacologic and pharmacologic management of medical concerns of an acute, emergent, chronic, and preventive nature in patients of any age.

-4. Select appropriate labs & diagnostic testing based on a differential diagnosis, and interpret testing to narrow or identify the diagnosis.
+4. Determine appropriate labs & diagnostic testing based on a differential diagnosis, and interpret testing to narrow or identify the diagnosis.

-6. Utilize higher‐level cognitive skills and critical thinking to derive a diagnosis or presumptive diagnosis from a broad differential utilizing all aspects of patient evaluation findings.
+6. Apply evidence-based medical decision making to develop a diagnosis or presumptive diagnosis from a broad differential utilizing all aspects of patient evaluation findings.

-7. Organize and present an oral presentation of a clinical patient encounter in a coherent fashion.
+7. Efficiently and effectively provide oral presentations of a clinical encounter in a coherent manner.

-10. Function professionally in medical practice with all members of the healthcare team.
+9. Conduct themselves in a professional and courteous manner with all members of the interdisciplinary healthcare team.

 Student Performance Requirements